saayscue/shoppingcart-project/README.md

 ## About

-ShopCart is a e-commerce shopping cart application built with Laravel and Herd.
+ShopCart is a simple e-commerce shopping cart application built with Laravel and Herd.
 It manages products, shopping carts, orders, and customer interactions with customers and admins.

 ## Features

-- **Product Management**: Browse and search available products
+- **Product Management**: Browse products
 - **Shopping Cart**: Add, update, and manage items in the cart
 - **Checkout System**: Checkout process for customers
-- **Order Management**: Track and manage customer orders
+- **Order Management**: Manage customer orders
-- **Admin Dashboard**: Admin panel for managing products and viewing orders
+- **Admin Dashboard**: Go to http://localhost:8000/admin/products for the Admin panel to manage products and view orders
-- **User Authentication**: Secure user registration and login

 ## Installation

 1. Clone the repository
 2. Install PHP dependencies: `composer install`
 3. Install JavaScript dependencies: `npm install`
-4. Copy `.env.example` to `.env` and configure your database
+4. Copy `.env.example` and create a `.env` and configure your database
 5. Generate application key: `php artisan key:generate`
 6. Run migrations: `php artisan migrate`
-7. Build frontend assets: `npm run build`

-## Usage

-- Start the development server: `php artisan serve`
+7. Start the development server: `php artisan serve`
-- Build frontend assets: `npm run dev`
-- Run tests: `php artisan test`

-## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 Use your .env credentials in DBeaver to create a connection and tables: